-Did you devote as much time and attention as you would like to toward each one in 2013?
+Did you devote as much time and attention as you would like to toward each one this past year?

-Think about how you can devote more time to those things that matter most in 2014.
+Think about how you can devote more time to those things that matter most this coming year.

 Look at the whole year and determine the one best experience that brought you the greatest amount of joy.

-What are the top 5 things you want to accomplish or experience in 2014?
-(Goals work much better if they are measuable.
+What are the top 5 things you want to accomplish or experience this coming year?
+(Goals work much better if they are measurable.
 Saying I want to weigh a certain amount or lose 2″ off my waist is much more effective than saying I want to be happier.
 If you can’t measure it, then you don’t know when you have achieved it.)

-As you look at what you want to accomplish or experience for 2014, is there a way to include more of things like that one great moment in those goals and desires.
+As you look at what you want to accomplish or experience this year, is there a way to include more of things like that one great moment in those goals and desires.

 What did you learn about yourself this year?